How to Propose an Action in OpenGov (Governance v2)¶

 This guide will cover the first few steps outlined in the proposal roadmap, as highlighted in the diagram below.
 You'll learn how to submit your proposal idea to the Moonbeam Community Forum, submit a preimage, and submit your proposal on-chain using the preimage hash.

-You can find a full explanation of the happy path for a OpenGov (Governance v2) proposal on the Governance overview page.
+You can find a full explanation in the Roadmap of a Proposal section on the Governance overview page.

 Submit your Idea to the Community Forum¶